 Today I am sharing a sentimental project that I recently completed in partnership with Cedar Safe.
 This project started several years ago when Fitzy and I were fortunate to inherit an antique cedar chest from Fitzy’s grandfather.
 It was a beautiful old chest that was in need of some tender loving care.
 It sat in our guest room for a long time largely unused.
 As was old tradition, someone had filled the antique cedar chest with moth balls many many years ago.
 Can you imagine the smell when you opened the lid?
 While we wanted to enjoy this family heirloom, we struggled to figure out a way to get rid of the moth ball smell.
+I took to Driscoll’s Antiques website to look for inspiration.
+After browsing through their antique furniture, I finally decided on what I’d do with it.

 Click HERE for my disclosure statement.